Wool-sourced pigments created

 The discovery element of the innovation was now complete as they knew they could repeat the results.

-Mr Hooper said they were likely to build a manufacturing facility in New Zealand in the near future to capture as much of the value-add as possible for wool farmers.
+Mr Hooper said they were likely to build a manufacturing facility in New Zealand soon to capture as much of the value-add as possible for wool farmers.

 He said end users were interested in the chemical and molecular composition of the product and how it behaved during manufacturing, but were not driven by the pigment being made from wool.